jacloar/Santorini/Santorini/README.txt

 - Design/: Directory for design documents
 - Design/plan.pdf: Our initial design plans for the Santorini game
 - Design/board.java: Our interface for the Board.
 Allows players to move, place, and build with workers.
+- Design/IRules.java: Interface to check if proposed moves are valid
+- Design/IPlayer: Interface for the player class.
+Allows the player to perform moves.

 - Common/: Directory for everything that is common knowledge on the board
 - Common/IBoard.java: The interface we implement for Board.
 Enables placing and moving workers and building.